39-53m³ Zelon CFS Forage Wagon

 Longer service life of knives

-As the "CFS" system spreads the grass evenly across the chopping rotor there is an even load on each of the knives.
+As the Continuous Flow System spreads the grass evenly across the chopping rotor there is an even load on each of the knives.
 This means that knives wear more consistently and the sharpening interval is extended.
-On machines without a CFS system the central knives become blunt and reduce machine performance, this does not happen with a Strautmann "CFS" pickup.
+On machines without a Continuous Flow System system the central knives become blunt and reduce machine performance, this does not happen with a Strautmann Continuous Flow System pick-up.
 In addition, the knives are designed so that you are able to sharpen or replace only the blades that you need to, rather than all of the knives.

 drawing of the forage wagon knife system